|Gluten = Proteins From Cereal Grains|

 Disturbances to brain function vary from routine effects such as sleepiness, fogginess, and brief episodes of confusion to symptoms of major mental or neurological illness.
 For example, people with celiac disease suffer for many years before the diagnosis is made.
 They often state that they never feel well.
 Most of these patients will report episodes of fatigue with cognitive dysfunction; difficulty concentrating, mental "fogginess", recent memory dropouts.
 They complain of mood liability and are often tearful and irritable.
 They return to normal when they no longer eat problem foods.

 We have recognized that Gluten-related diseases involve the absorption of complete proteins such as gliadin or its peptide-fragments.
-Anti-protein antibodies circulating in the blood and immune-complexes, combining antibody with food protein, provoke the release of mediators which may cause multiple disturbances in all body systems and tissue damage.
+Anti-protein antibodies circulate in the blood and form immune-complexes, combining antibody with food protein.
+Immune complexes provoke the release of mediators which may cause multiple disturbances in all body systems and tissue damage.
 These circulating problems influence brain function in a variety of undesirable ways.

 A family history of "psychiatric problems" is more common in patients with celiac disease.
 Schizophrenia has been associated with gluten intolerance.
 The diagnosis, schizophrenia, describes a variety of differing individuals who belong to complex group of brain-disordered people often with a chronic or relapsing disease that leads to dementia.
 The schizophrenic process distorts sensing, feeling, remembering, deciding, and acting.
 It is unlikely that schizophrenia is a single disease with a single cause.
 The milder, but similar brain dysfunctions observed with gluten allergy suggests that food allergy may play a role in schizophrenia, with gluten proteins as a set of triggering antigens.
 Many years ago, Dohan advocated a gluten-schizophrenia link.
 He stated: